unified-ban/Docs/docs/config.md

 - if the feature is activated it will show "✅" next to the function name
 - if the feature is disabled it will show "❌" next to the function name

+## Permissions

+All administrators in your group and unified/ban operators can perform this command.

 ## Buttons

 Here is the list of buttons available in this menu: